ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

   hosts: ["logstash:5044"]
 ```

-*Note:* Here also the host is specified as `logstash:5044`.
-Hence the Logstash container should be linked to this container.
+Here also the host is specified as `logstash:5044`.
+Because the Logstash container should be linked to this container.

 **Step 6:** Start the Filebeat container with the following command.